Some links in this post may be affiliate links

 Cut down on watering in the cold period as growth is reduced.
 Keep the soil barely moist but do not let it dry out completely as it can result in wrinkled, yellow leaves.

-Use water that is at room temperature to water the plant to avoid shocking it as it can cause sudden leaf drop.
-Be careful not to wet the foliage to avoid fungal diseases or water from the bottom instead.
+Use room temperature water to avoid cold shock as it can result in stunted growth and leaf drop.
+Be careful not to wet the foliage to discourage fungal diseases.

-Ascertain that the pot has a drainage hole and the soil is free-draining to prevent the plant from sitting in soggy soil which can lead to rotting and death of the plant.
+Ascertain that the pot has a drainage hole and the soil is free-draining to prevent waterlogging which can lead to rotting and death of the plant.
+Always discard excess water from the saucer to prevent soil sogginess

 Watch Chain Plant requires bright light with at least 4-6 hours of morning or late afternoon sunlight.
 Keep it away from midday hot sunshine to avoid scorching; reddish-brown or crispy leaves.